Digital Platform for Property Rentals

-Essentially, Rentberry will purchase and manage properties, then rent them out to tenants for mid-term lengths (3 to 12 months).
+Essentially, Rentberry will purchase and manage properties, then rent them out to tenants for mid-term lengths (three to twelve months).
 These units will be fully furnished and require no security deposit.

 This will enable younger workers to maintain a travel-based lifestyle and have the flexibility to work from home.